Kathir0011/Face_Recognition/README.md

 # Face_Recognition

-- Objective:
-    - To Implement a facial recognition solution for a corporate office building.
+Implementation of a facial recognition solution for a corporate office building.

 - Features:
     - Identify and verify employees.